devthenet/voyeur/README.md

 # Voyeur
-Voyeur is a ruby library that will take your video files and convert them to common HTML5 formats exposing an easy to use API.
+Voyeur is a ruby library that will take your video and audio files and convert them to common HTML5 formats exposing an easy to use API.
 Seriously it's like falling out of a tree then climbing back.